Skip to content

 One of the Best Superhero Games Nobody Played

-about Guardians of the Galaxy: it's genuinely excellent, and most people missed it.
+About Guardians of the Galaxy: it's excellent, and most people missed it.
 OpenCritic has it sitting at an 82 average with 86% of critics recommending it, which for a superhero game in 2021 was quietly one of the better scores of the year.
 The writing is sharp, the banter between the Guardians holds up across the entire runtime, and the combat, where you play as Star-Lord but call in the rest of the team for signature attacks, has a rhythm to it that most action games don't bother to develop.
 It's a proper single-player game with no live-service hooks, no battle pass, no cosmetic shop.
 Just a story, well told.

 The reason it underperformed commercially has nothing to do with quality.
 Marvel's Avengers launched the year before and was a disaster, and the damage to consumer trust in Square Enix's Marvel output was real.
 Guardians got caught in that fallout.
 It sold poorly enough that a sequel was never confirmed, and the game has mostly faded from conversation in the years since.

-The real question is whether a Switch 2 port could do what the original release didn't: get this game in front of enough people to justify a sequel.
+Whether a Switch 2 port could do what the original release didn't: get this game in front of enough people to justify a sequel.
 Switch 2's third-party lineup is clearly being taken seriously, with titles like Cyberpunk 2077 and Resident Evil Requiem already confirmed for the platform.
 Guardians fits that profile, a cinematic, story-driven action game that plays well in shorter sessions.
 It's a reasonable bet for a handheld audience.

 Nothing is official until Square Enix, Eidos, or Nintendo says so.
 But Taiwan's ratings board has a reliable track record, and this is the same committee that surfaced the Devil May Cry 5 Switch 2 listing shortly before this one.
 If a shadow drop is coming, summer would be the logical window.
 And honestly, after four and a half years of this game being criminally overlooked, a second chance sounds about right.